-By the 1894-1895 winter season, 11 Marlborough had once again become the home of Elizabeth (Codman) Cobb and her son, Dr. Frederic Codman Cobb, a physician and professor of Laryngology at Harvard.
-He also maintained his medical office at 11 Marlborough.
+By the 1894-1895 winter season, Elizabeth Cobb and her son, Dr. Frederick Codman Cobb, had moved back to 11 Marlborough from 94 Pinckney.
+He was a physician (and later would become a professor of Laryngology at Harvard) and also maintained his medical office at 11 Marlborough.

 Frederic Cobb married in May of 1913 to Evelyn Wyman Nagle.
 After their marriage, they lived in an apartment at 520 Beacon.
 He continued to maintain his medical office at 11 Marlborough, where his mother lived with Charles and Sybil Bowen.

-In February of 1917, Frederic Cobb applied for (and subsequently received) permission to remodel 11 Marlborough, and on March 31, 1917, he acquired the interests of his brother, Charles K. Cobb, and his niece and nephew, Charles and Sybil Bowen (who moved elsewhere).
-Frederic and Evelyn Cobb had moved to 11 Marlborough by the 1917-1918 season.
-He continued to maintain his office there and rented office space to other physicians.
+In February of 1917, Frederic Cobb applied for (and subsequently received) permission to remodel 11 Marlborough, and on March 31, 1917, he acquired the interests of his brother, Charles K. Cobb, and his niece and nephew, Charles and Sybil Bowen.
+Frederic and Evelyn Cobb moved to 11 Marlborough by the 1917-1918 season.
+He continued to maintain his office there and also rented office space to other physicians.

 On May 22, 1922, Frederic Cobb transferred 11 Marlborough into his wife’s name.

-The Cobbs continued to live there in 1923, but had moved by 1924.
+The Cobbs continued to live there in 1923, but had moved by 1924 and made their home in Hamilton, Bermuda.
 At the time of the 1930 US Census, they were living in Manatee, Florida.

-On September 28, 1923, 11 Marlborough was acquired from Evelyn Cobb by Mrs. Eleanor D. (Clayton) Kennie Titcomb, the widow of Ora Titcomb.
+On September 28, 1923, 11 Marlborough was acquired from Evelyn Cobb by Eleanor D. (Clayton) Kennie Titcomb, the widow of Ora Stevens Titcomb.
 She lived at 81 Pinckney.

-On September 5, 1924, 11 Marlborough was acquired from Eleanor Titcomb by Nellie A. (Hungerford) Randall, the wife of Abel Palmer Randall.
+On September 5, 1924, 11 Marlborough was acquired from Eleanor Titcomb by Nellie A. (Hungerford) Randall, the wife of Abel Palmer Randall, a plumbing contractor.
 They lived in Hadlyme, Connecticut and appear to have acquired 11 Marlborough as an investment.

-In October of 1924, she applied for (and subsequently received) permission to remodel the interior, indicating that both the current and proposed occupancy would be a two-family dwelling and doctors’ offices.
+In October of 1924, Nellie Randall applied for (and subsequently received) permission to remodel the interior, indicating that the current occupancy was two apartments and offices, and that the future occupancy would be “apartments and offices” with no number specified.

 The longest-term residents at 11 Marlborough were Dr. Benjamin Collins Woodbury and his wife, Gertrude Frances (O’Neil) Woodbury, who lived there from about 1925.
 They previously had lived at 178 Commonwealth.
 He was a homeopathic physician, poet, and playwright.
-They lived (and he maintained his medical offices) at 11 Marlborough until his death in January of 1948.
+He died in January of 1948 and she continued to live at 11 Marlborough until about 1950.

-The other units at 11 Marlborough were occupied by shorter-term residents (with the number of units increasing by the mid-1930s).
+The other units at 11 Marlborough were occupied by shorter-term residents (with the number of apartments increasing to three by the mid-1930s).

 On December 30, 1938, the Boston Safe Deposit and Trust Company foreclosed on its mortgage to Nellie Randall and took possession of 11 Marlborough.

-In January of 1964, Charles Talanian filed for (and subsequently received) permission to convert each house into eleven apartments (at the time of the application, the legal occupancy of 11 Marlborough was still as doctors’ offices and three apartments).
+In January of 1964, Charles Talanian filed for (and subsequently received) permission to convert each house into eleven apartments.